jacnils/jacobnilsson.com/README.md

 ## Building

 To build the website, you will need to have the bygg library installed.
 You will also need a C++20 compiler and CMake.
-Once you have these dependencies installed, you can build the website by running the following
+You will also need MinifyJS installed, if you want minified JavaScript files.
+You can install MinifyJS by running `npm install minify -g`.
-commands:
+Once you have these dependencies installed, you can build the website by running the following commands:

 ```bash
 mkdir build